Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-You weave a portion of the expended magic from a creature’s spell into threads of prismatic silk that envelop and bind it.
+You weave a portion of the expended magic from a creature's spell into threads of prismatic silk that envelop and bind it.
-Any damage dealt by the spell is reduced by half, and the spell’s caster must succeed on a STR Save or be [restrained](conditions.md#restrained) until it takes any damage.
+Any damage dealt by the spell is reduced by half, and the spell's caster must succeed on a STR Save or be [restrained](conditions.md#restrained) until it takes any damage.
 The escape DC is equal to your spell save DC.
 - **Classes**: Cleric, Druid
 *(Source: CS)*